CephalofairGames/merc-packs-faq/index.md

 <summary><b>Saw Spoilers</b></summary>
 <br>
 <p><b>What happens to an active Prescription if Saw exhausts?</b> Even though Prescriptions are in your allies' active areas, the card is still owned by you.
 If you exhaust, they will be lost.</p>

+<p><b>What happens to Medical Packs in other players' hands if Saw exhausts?</b> Medical packs already in other players' hands are unaffected by Saw exhausting.</p>

 <p><b>When do I evaluate if a monster is considered "damaged" for Vital Strikes or other abilities?</b> You evaluate this before you start performing your ability.
 For example, for Vaccine (X, top), you only gain a second target if the first monster is damaged before you begin your attack ability.
 For Prep for Surgery (X, top), you would only add Stun if the enemy was damaged before the attack.
 And so on.</p>